 Lecture in the Institute's seminar room, starting at 6pm

-In 1959 the full-size sculpture ‘The Neighbours’ was exhibited at the Summer Exhibition of the Royal Academy of Arts before being installed within the Quadrant on the Highbury Estate, Islington.
-Listed in 1998 and renovated in 2011 Charoux’s sculpture continues to signify a universal sense of community.
-This presentation explores the factors that framed Charoux’s thematic concept, preparatory symbolism, contextual cultural references, and the prevailing aesthetic conflicts for twentieth-century public sculpture, which informed the reception and legacy of his work.
+In 1959 the full-size sculpture ‘The Neighbours’ was exhibited at the Summer Exhibition of the Royal Academy of Arts before being installed within the Quadrant on Highbury Estate, Islington.
+Listed in 1998 and renovated in 2011, Charoux’s sculpture continues to signify a universal sense of community.
+In this lecture, Melanie Veasey explores the factors that framed Charoux’s thematic concept, preparatory symbolism, contextual cultural references, and the prevailing aesthetic conflicts for twentieth-century public sculpture, which informed the reception and legacy of his work.

-Melanie Veasey is currently a full time PhD candidate (Loughborough); her interest includes those sculptors working in Britain and Europe between 1900–59, specifically their practice during the dynamic inter-war and post-war periods.
+Melanie Veasey is currently a full time PhD candidate (Loughborough University), with her research looking to sculptors working in Britain and Europe between the dynamic inter-war and post-war periods.

 This event is free of charge and open to all, but booking is advised.
 For more information please contact Adam Townend, our Research Programme Assistant, or book a place using the form below.

 Open 7 days a week, except Bank Holidays, from 11am to 5.30pm and until 8pm on Wednesdays.